mrblonde91/Refactoring-In-Action/README.md

     let mapBook(name: string, author: string, isbn: string,
                 pageCount: int, publisher: string,
                 genres: List<GenreV2>, rating: Option<int>, nextInSeries: Option<string>): BookV2  =
+        ValidationModule.validateString author
+        ValidationModule.validateString name
+        ValidationModule.validateIsbn isbn
+        ValidationModule.validatePageCount pageCount
+        ValidationModule.validateString publisher
         {
-            Author = StringModule.validateString author
+            Author = author
-            Name = StringModule.validateString name
+            Name = name
-            Isbn = StringModule.validateIsbn isbn
+            Isbn = isbn
-            PageCount =
+            PageCount = pageCount
-                        match pageCount with
-                        | GreaterThanZero -> pageCount
-                        | _ -> raise (ArgumentException( "Must be greater than 0 pages"))
-            Publisher = StringModule.validateString publisher
+            Publisher = publisher
             Genre = genres
             NextInSeries = nextInSeries
             Rating = rating
         }

-It's much more simple and self explanatory than what we'd end up with in C# however there is an additional benefit which can be illustrated with the creation of a record in C#.
+It's much more simple and self explanatory than what we'd end up with in C#, validation is handled at the start of the mapper and then we can simply assign the values.

 ## Business logic
 Business logic is prone to being messy, complex conditional logic and methods that grow as issues arise are standard in industry standard code.
-This is
 ### C# Example
 For example if we want a method to search for books that are associated with a writer and genre.
 We can put together something like the below LINQ expression.
 It is somewhat functional and is not very large.